-Golden Circle is the sole manufacturer of consumer pineapple in Australia.
-No other interested party has claimed during this inquiry to be an Australian producer of consumer pineapple.
+Golden Circle is the sole producer of consumer pineapple in Australia.
+No other interested party has claimed during the inquiries to be an Australian producer of consumer pineapple.

-A verification visit was undertaken to Golden Circle during the inquiry where the manufacturing process was observed and data was verified.
-A report of the visit is available on the EPR.11
+A verification visit was undertaken to Golden Circle during the inquiries where the production process was observed and data was verified.
+A report of the visit is available on the EPR.